zhousarah/azure-compute-docs/articles/container-instances/includes/container-instances-tutorial-prerequisites.md

 ---
-title: include file
-description: include file
 services: container-instances
 author: tomvcassidy
 ms.service: azure-container-instances
 ms.topic: include
-ms.date: 06/14/2022
+ms.date: 08/29/2024
 ms.author: tomcassidy
-ms.custom: include file
 ---

 You must satisfy the following requirements to complete this tutorial:

 **Azure CLI**: You must have Azure CLI version 2.0.29 or later installed on your local computer.
-Run `az --version` to find the version.
+To find the version, run `az --version`.
 If you need to install or upgrade, see [Install the Azure CLI][azure-cli-install].

 **Docker**: This tutorial assumes a basic understanding of core Docker concepts like containers, container images, and basic `docker` commands.
 For a primer on Docker and container basics, see the [Docker overview][docker-get-started].